eponymz/prerelease-toolkit/README.md

 ##### Just the one rule right now.
 1. Any PR made MUST be approved by repo owner
 2. Preferrably, if PR is made, it will have been versioned correctly.
   - If not, repo owner will git pull, version and push.
   - 'standard-version' node module IS part of the package.json, scripts are in there accordingly.
   - Run 'npm run release' to version if not done already.
+3. Ensure `git pull` has been done to prevent any merge conflicts.
+  - Always rebase! :D

 ### TODOS